-The economy of China has been experiencing significant growth, leading to inflation and increased labor costs.
-China's consumer price index, the broadest measure of inflation, rose 4.9% in January 2011 from the level in January 2010.
+The economy of China has been experiencing increases in inflation and labor costs in recent years.
+China's consumer price index, the broadest measure of inflation, rose 3.2% in February 2012 from the level in February 2011.
 China's overall economy and the average wage in the PRC are expected to continue to grow.
-As a result, average wage level for our employees also increased in the past years.
-Continuing increases in China's inflation and material increases in the cost of labor would diminish our competitive advantage and, unless we are able pass on these increased labor costs to our students by increasing prices for our services, our profitability and results of operations could be materially and adversely affected.
+The average wage level for our employees has also increased in recent years.
+In addition, we are required by PRC laws and regulations to pay various statutory employee benefits, including pensions, housing fund, medical insurance, work-related injury insurance, unemployment insurance and childbearing insurance to designated government agencies for the benefit of our employees.
+It is up to the relevant government agencies to determine whether an employer has made adequate payments of the requisite statutory employee benefits, and those employers who fail to make adequate payments may be subject to late payment fees, fines and/or other penalties.
+We expect that our labor costs, including wages and employee benefits, will continue to increase.
+Unless we are able to pass on these increased labor costs to our students by increasing prices for our services or improving the utilization of our teachers and our staff, our profitability and results of operations may be materially and adversely affected.